OHS Humane Educators Visit Classrooms

-OHS Humane Educators visit public and private schools throughout the Portland Metro area to give humane education presentations to students in grades K–12.
-Ensuring students' compassion for animals is an important component of the curriculum.
+OHS Humane Educators visit public and private schools throughout the Portland metro area to give humane education presentations to students age 5 through adults.
+Ensuring students’ compassion for animals is an important component of the curriculum.

 Classroom presentations are 45 minutes long (30 minutes for kindergarten), and because they are very interactive, we talk to one class at a time.
-Presenters are accompanied by their canine work partner, and students get to spend time with the dog when the presenters are finished talking.
-The two presenters can do anywhere from 2–6 presentations in one day.
-A sample schedule of multiple classroom presentations is provided below.
+Presenters are accompanied by their canine work partner when possible.

 To schedule classroom presentations, please fill out and submit our Classroom Presentation Request form.

 Since 1921, the state of Oregon has required (ORS 336.067) humane education to be added to the school curriculum so students develop an appreciation for all animal life and are taught humane treatment of animals.
 Through the generosity of OHS donors, this service is provided free of charge to schools.

 “This was wonderful.
 Barb was a pleasure to talk to, and a great presenter who was very patient with our sometimes rowdy group.
 The presentations were informative and fun.
 Our kids gave us positive feedback as well.
 Thank you!”